Prakash9944/node-excersice/Nodejs/nodejs-docs.md

     * Node to deal with Promises and function chaining.

+    * async and await are keywords in JavaScript that simplify working with asynchronous code, making it look and behave more like synchronous code.

 # 17. what is Normal function

     * Regular functions created using function declarations or expressions are constructible and callable.
 Since regular functions are constructible, they can be called using the new keyword